vladdoster/yellowstone-fumarole/docs/fumarole_api.md

 ![](images/blockchain_history.png.crdownload)

-Note:
+> [!NOTE]
-- The message offset : 1,2,..,N are ordered.
+> - The message offset: 1,2,...,N are ordered.
-- The message are NOT SORTED by slot : you may receive a message about slot 11 before slot 10.
+> - The messages are NOT SORTED by slot: you may receive a message about slot 11 before slot 10.

-I debarately plotted a sequence where slot are disordered because that will happen, so do not assume slot happens in order because this is not the case.
+I deliberately plotted a sequence where slots are disordered because that will happen, so do not assume slots happen in order, because this is not the case.
-They will mostly happen in order but the order you see is the fumarole processed slot ordering.
+They will mostly happen in order, but the order you see is the fumarole processed slot ordering.

-## Inititate a connection
+## Initiate a connection

-Upon connecting to `Subscribe` method in `Fumarole` service, the first message you need to send is a control-plane command called `JoinControlPlane`
+Upon connecting to the `Subscribe` method in the `Fumarole` service, the first message you need to send is a control-plane command called `JoinControlPlane`

 ```rust
 let initial_join = JoinControlPlane {